Calorian/hass-mediatracker/README.md

 * 0.5
     * Added 'SMALL_IMG' setting for those looking to save bandwidth.
 * 0.4
-    * Added deeplinks (to series view currently as this is more useful than mediatracker individual episode page IMO).
+    * Added deeplinks to series view currently as this is more useful than mediatracker individual episode page IMO (tap on the item in Upcoming Media Card).
 * 0.3
     * Added extra fields including seen/unseen flag.
 * 0.2